 - Students who have a credit balance on their fee account and have an overdue loan with the University will have the credit balance automatically applied towards the overdue loan.

 - Your request for a refund will be processed as soon as possible.
 Verification of your account may take some time, especially during peak refund request periods.
 You should expect that a refund will normally be issued within two weeks of your request.
 Students with awards may be subject to a waiting period for their refund until the end of course add/drop, as most awards require full-time registration.
 When refunds are necessary due to balances from previous terms, or scholarships and loans, efforts will be made to expedite the request.

 - If a student has paid their account by wire transfer and then cancels their registration, the credit will be refunded to the originating bank account by wire transfer.
 In the case where the payment was made through Western Union GlobalPay for Students or CIBC International Student Pay, we will return the credit back through those services to the account that sent the original funds.
 If that is not possible, we will ask you for banking information for the return by wire to the originating country.
-In both cases the cost of this process requires the University to charge $10 for refunds under $100, and $20 for refunds $100 and over; the student will assume this cost.
+In these cases the cost of this process requires the University to charge $10 for refunds under $100, and $20 for refunds $100 and over; the student will assume this cost.